Emigrant Support Programme - FAQs

 - Address the diverse and evolving needs of Irish emigrants, especially the elderly, disadvantaged and vulnerable;

 - Facilitate access to statutory and voluntary services in their country of residence for Irish emigrants and support organisations to deliver services in the current environment;

-- Support projects which address social isolation and actively improve the physical and mental health and emotional wellbeing of Irish people.
+- Support projects which address social isolation and actively improve the physical and mental health of our communities abroad.

 - Celebrate, maintain and strengthen the links between Ireland and the Global Irish;